pymupdf/PyMuPDF/docs/document.rst

        * 2 = fonts
        * 255 = all

       :arg bool linear: Save a linearised version of the document.
-This option creates a file format for improved performance when read via internet connections.
+This option creates a file format for improved performance for Internet access.
 Excludes "incremental".

       :arg bool pretty: Prettify the document source for better readability.
-PDF objects will be reformatted to look like the default output of :meth:`Document.xrefObject`.
+PDF objects will be reformatted to look like the default output of :meth:`Document.xref_object`.

       :arg int permissions: *(new in version 1.16.0)* Set the desired permission levels.
 See :ref:`PermissionCodes` for possible values.
 Default is granting all.